 This would likely disable the driver's seat position sensor or the weight sensors in the passenger's seat.
-If it is necessary to remove or modify a front seat to accommodate a person with disabilities, contact an Acura dealer, or for U.S. vehicles, Acura Client Relations at 1-800-382-2238 and for Canadian vehicles, Canadian Acura Client Service at 1-888-9-ACURA-9.
+If it is necessary to remove or modify a front seat to accommodate a person with disabilities, contact an Acura dealer.
+For U.S. vehicles you can also contact Acura Client Service at 800-382-2238.
+For Canadian vehicles you can also contact Canadian Acura Client Service at 888-9-ACURA-9.